odaata/capstone/.junie/guidelines.md

     - Minimize instruction count and computational complexity
     - Profile programs to identify compute unit bottlenecks
     - Consider native Rust implementation for performance-critical sections
+    - Optimize the storage of meditation attestations within the meditation plan

 - **Advanced Optimization Techniques:**
     - Use instruction introspection to optimize control flow
     - Implement caching strategies to reduce redundant computations
     - Consider specialized data structures for frequent operations
     - Use direct syscalls in performance-critical paths (with appropriate safety measures)
+    - Optimize biometric data processing if implementing proof-of-meditation features

+### Project-Specific Guidelines

+- **Meditation Plan Implementation:**
+    - Ensure proper validation of plan parameters (duration, frequency, etc.)
+    - Implement secure staking mechanism for USDC tokens
+    - Enforce the $500 cap on deposits
+    - Calculate rewards and penalties accurately based on attestations

+- **Meditation Attestation Implementation:**
+    - Validate attestation timing against the plan requirements
+    - Ensure attestations can only be submitted by the plan owner
+    - Implement proper validation for biometric data if used
+    - Update rewards and penalties correctly based on attestations

+- **User Privacy and Data Security:**
+    - Ensure user data is properly secured and private
+    - Implement appropriate access controls for user journals and reflections
+    - Allow users to control what data is shared with the community

 ### Code Style